Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typescript-how-to-use-enums.md

 You might wonder how they will look once computed to JavaScript, right?

-Let's look at the first example and see what will happen when we compile it to JavaScript.
+Let's look at the first example and see what will happen when compiling it to JavaScript.

 ```js
 enum Eeveelutions {